Cleonbazil/columbia-ai-case-study-1/README.md

 <strong>*The operating costs of a commercial property in a big city like
-New York are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly would be a significant step to this end.*<strong>
+New York are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly, detect equiment failure and/or malfuction, recommend equipment maintenace schedules to avoid performance degradation amongst other operational aspects would be a significant step to this end.*<strong>